The Empress Tarot Card Meanings (Upright & Reversed)

 This card has a strong link to nature and Mother Earth.
 Maybe you could do with sometimes nourishing yourself via the act of caring for plants or spending time outside.

-The Empress is the card of abundance, creation, divine feminine power, and nurturing.
+If pulled in the upright position, The Empress is associated with abundance, creation, divine feminine power, and nurturing.

 What does the upright Empress mean in a love reading?